mzimbres/rtcpp/README.md

-**Abstract**: This is a non-breaking proposal to the C++ standard that aims to reduce allocator complexity, support realtime allocation and improve performance on ordered associative containers.
+**Abstract**: This is a non-breaking proposal to the C++ standard that aims to reduce allocator complexity, support realtime allocation and improve performance on node based containers.
 An example implementation is provided together with benchmarks.

 ### Table of contents